Weight Decay Improves Language Model Plasticity: Weight decay Improves Language Model Plasticity

 \subsection{The optimal pretraining weight decay based on downstream performance}

 Next, we investigate how weight decay during pretraining affects model plasticity and downstream model performance.
-We fine-tune the pretrained models from Section~\ref{subsec:exps-wd-ptloss} (which were trained with varying weight decay) on six CoT tasks and evaluate the final models' performance on these tasks.
-Figure~\ref{fig:wd-vs-ft-performance} shows the average downstream accuracy of the models across the six tasks based on four metrics.
-The downstream accuracy for individual tasks and based on all six metrics is in Appendix~\ref{app:eval}.
+We fine-tune the pretrained models from Section~\ref{subsec:exps-wd-ptloss} (which were trained with different weight decay values) on diverse downstream tasks spannning CoT reasoning, language understanding and commonsense reasoning, and safety alignment.
+Then, we evaluate the final models' performance on these tasks.
+The average downstream performance of the models after fine-tuning on CoT reasoning tasks is shown in Figure~\ref{fig:wd-vs-ft-performance}.
+The downstream performance for other tasks is in Appendix~\ref{app:ft}.

 Among models that achieved reasonable pretraining validation losses in Section~\ref{subsec:exps-wd-ptloss} (i.e., models that are suitable candidates for subsequent training), higher weight decay during pretraining confers a higher degree of model plasticity, enabling the pretrained model to learn better during fine-tuning and perform better on the fine-tuning task.
 The results show that models pretrained with weight decay higher than the default 0.1 value perform better on downstream tasks.
-This finding is consistent across model families (\llama{} and \olmo{}), model sizes (up to 4B parameters), training regimes (20 TPP and 140 TPP), fine-tuning tasks (six tasks spanning various domains), and evaluation metrics (six metrics measuring both solution correctness and quality).
-Among the weight decay values examined, in the compute-optimal 20 TPP regime, the optimal pretraining weight decay is 1.0 (\llamazeropointfiveB{}, \llamaoneB{}, \llamafourB{}, and \olmoonex{}).
+This finding is consistent across model families (\llama{} and \olmo{}), model sizes (up to 4B parameters), training regimes (20 TPP and 140 TPP), fine-tuning tasks (twelve tasks spanning CoT reasoning, language understanding and commonsense reasoning, and safety alignment), and evaluation metrics.
+Examining the CoT reasoning tasks more closely, we observe that, among the weight decay values examined, in the compute-optimal 20 TPP regime, the optimal pretraining weight decay is 1.0 (\llamazeropointfiveB{}, \llamaoneB{}, \llamafourB{}, and \olmoonex{}).
 In the overtrained 140 TPP regime, the optimal pretraining weight decay is 0.3 (\olmosevenx{}).
-It is possible that as models are trained for even longer (i.e., beyond 140 TPP), the optimal pretraining weight decay that leads to the best downstream model performance may continue to decrease (this is an extrapolation that would need to be validated).
+It is possible that, as models are trained for even longer (i.e., beyond 140 TPP), the optimal pretraining weight decay that leads to the best downstream model performance may continue to decrease (this would need to be confirmed with experiments at larger training scales).